Xi'an: Climate

-Xi'an has a temperate climate that is influenced by the East Asian monsoon, classified under the Köppen climate classification as a borderline humid subtropical and humid continental climate (Cwa/Dwa).
+Xi'an has a temperate climate that is influenced by the East Asian monsoon, classified under the Köppen climate classification as a borderline humid subtropical and hot-summer humid continental climate (Cwa/Dwa).
 The Wei River valley is characterized by hot, humid summers, cold, dry winters, and dry springs and autumns.
 Most of the annual precipitation is delivered from July to late October.
 Snow occasionally falls in winter but rarely settles for long.
 Dust storms often occur during March and April as the city rapidly warms up.
 Summer months also experience frequent but short thunderstorms.
 The monthly 24-hour average temperature ranges from around the freezing mark in January to 27.0 °C in July, with an annual mean of 14.08 °C. Extremes since 1951 have ranged from −20.6 °C on January 11, 1955, to 42.3 °C at the current station in Jinghe on July 15, 2025.
 A highest record of 42.9 °C was registered in another station on June 17, 2006.
 An unofficial record low of -25.0 °C was also recorded in January 1930, but at another weather station in the northern suburbs of the city.